theirc/airbel/src/_studies/participatory-development-in-fragile-and-conflict-affected-contexts-the-five-year-follow-up-of-the-tuungane-phase-i-and-the-evaluation-of-tuungane-phase-ii-in-eastern-drc.md

 start_date: 2015-09-14 00:00:00
 end_date: 2017-09-14 00:00:00
 title: >-
-  Participatory Development in Fragile and Conflict-Affected Contexts: The Five Year Follow up of the Tuungane Phase I and the Evaluation of Tuungane Phase II in Eastern DRC
+  Participatory development in fragile and conflict-affected contexts: The five year follow up of the Tuungane Phase I and the evaluation of Tuungane Phase II in Eastern DRC
 featured: false
 evergreen: false